rerun-io/rerun/docs/content/getting-started/configure-the-viewer/through-code-tutorial.md

 ### Programmatic layouts

-Since these layouts are created by executing python code, they can also be generated programmatically.
+Since these layouts are created by executing Python code, they can also be generated programmatically.

 For example, we can create a create a separate view for every piece of data we were interested in.
 Setting this up by hand would be extremely tedious.